nicolasaragon/macie-user-guide/doc_source/macie-alerts.md

 **Note**
 You can use the looking glass icon next to an existing alert to navigate to the **Research** tab\.
 This alert's query is then automatically displayed in the **Query Parser** and the results of this query are displayed in the **Research** tab\.

      + Query index \- this is the repository of data against which Macie will run the query specified in this alert\.
-You can select either data, S3 buckets, or S3 objects\.
+You can select either CloudTrail data, S3 buckets, or S3 objects\.
 Depending on your selection, the alert will contain either a list of cloud trail user sessions \(5\-minute aggregates of raw CloudTrail data\), a list of S3 buckets, or a list of S3 objects that match the activity that your alert defines\.

      + A minimum number of activity matches that must occur before an alert is generated\.